 Having sold 1 lakh units in just over a year since its launch, the Tata Tiago has proven to be a resounding success.
 The Tiago has filled the need for a smart looking hatchback that’s affordable, and has a spacious, premium-looking cabin that’s loaded with features.
 What’s more, it also offers great fuel efficiency, something that is a top priority for car buyers in this segment.
 The Tiago, then sounds like a perfect city hatchback then.
 But is it?

-Engines sound coarse and unrefined at high revs
+Engines sound coarse and unrefined at high revs in the Tata Tiago

 Stand Out Features